mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Destroy an allied minion.
 Your next minion costs 2 less.

 name:     Underlord Xor'xuul<br>
-text:     **Aspect**: During your opponent's turn any allied non-token minions killed this game will resurrect at the cost of 2 mana.
+text:     **Aspect**: During your opponent's turn, any allied non-token minions killed this game will resurrect at the cost of 2 mana.
 You can only summon minions nearby your General.

 name:     AWESOME Awesomeness<br>
 text:     Summon 2 AWESOME Wraithlings nearby your General.
 All your other Wraithlings become AWESOME as well.<br>